 We chose the Shipwrecked tour which you can book from the Gold Bar.
 We had a blast, met new friends, and the staff working were wonderful.

 Catch a Sunset

 Watching the sun set into the water can never be bad and never gets old!

-Explore the island by foot and go shopping, I mean the entire island is one huge market!
+One of the best things to do in Koh Phi Phi is explore the island by foot and go shopping, I mean the entire island is one huge market!
 And yes Koh Phi Phi is a bit more expensive than the rest of Thailand but hey you only live once right?

 Eat Your Heart Out